JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Application-Structure/src/03-Free/02-Why-Use-the-Free-Monad/08-Embedded-Compilers.md

 -- means we can effectively write this
 Free1 ~> Effect
 ```
 This allows us to write one high-level language that gets "interpreted" into a lower-level language, which itself gets interpreted into an even lower-level language.
-Each `~>` is going from a more abstract language to specific capabilities to specific implementations that support such capabilities.
+Each `~>` is going from a high-level abstract language to a lower-level more-platform-specific language.
+In other words, a compiler of sorts.
 Updating our code above to use meta-language, we would have something like this:
 ```purescript
 -- Let your domain experts write their domain-specific "programs" -- using a familiar domain-specific language...